stelzinga/MF/Management_Framework.md

 3. Wikipedia style
 This is much shorter, but refers to the actual use of the license within the notes (if made available somewhere else):

-"Content is available under CC BY-SA 4.0 unless otherwise noted."
+"Content is available under CC-BY-SA 4.0 unless otherwise noted."

 *********************************************